 Environmental Protection Agency (EPA).

 This notice announces the initial filing of a pesticide petition proposing the establishment or amendment of regulations for residues of the insecticide flufenoxuron, 1-[4-(2-chloro-,,-trifluoro-p-tolyloxy)-2-fluorophenyl]-3-(2,6-difluorobenzoyl)urea] in or on apple, pear, orange, orange oil, grape, raisin, cattle (meat, meat by-products, fat), milk, and milk fat.

-Submit your comments, identified by docket identification (ID) number EPA-HQ-OPP-2006-0282 and pesticide petition number (PP) 1E6265, by one of the following methods:
+Submit your comments, identified by docket identification (ID) number EPA-HQ-OPP-2005-0543 and pesticide petition number (PP) 8E4943, by one of the following methods:

--Instructions: Direct your comments to docket ID number EPA-HQ-OPP-2006-0282.
-EPA's policy is that all comments received will be included in the public docket without change and may be made available on-line at http://www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
+-Instructions: Direct your comments to docket ID number EPA-HQ-OPP-2005-0543.
+EPA's policy is that all comments received will be included in the docket without change and may be made available on-line at http://www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
 Do not submit information that you consider to be CBI or otherwise protected through regulations.gov or e-mail.
-The regulations.gov website is an “anonymous access” system, which means EPA will not know your identity or contact information unless you provide it in the body of your comment.
-If you send an e-mail comment directly to EPA without going through regulations.gov, your e-mail address will be captured automatically and included as part of the comment that is placed in the public docket and made available on the Internet.
+The Federal regulations.gov website is an “anonymous access” system, which means EPA will not know your identity or contact information unless you provide it in the body of your comment.
+If you send an e-mail comment directly to EPA without going through regulations.gov, your e-mail address will be automatically captured and included as part of the comment that is placed in the docket and made available on the Internet.
 If you submit an electronic comment, EPA recommends that you include your name and other contact information in the body of your comment and with any disk or CD ROM you submit.
 If EPA cannot read your comment due to technical difficulties and cannot contact you for clarification, EPA may not be able to consider your comment.
 Electronic files should avoid the use of special characters, any form of encryption, and be free of any defects or viruses.
-For additional information about EPA's public docket, visit the EPA Docket Center homepage at http://www.epa.gov/epahome/dockets.htm.

-Docket: All documents in the docket are listed in the regulations.gov index.
+Docket: All documents in the docket are listed in the docket index.
 Although listed in the index, some information is not publicly available, e.g., CBI or other information whose disclosure is restricted by statute.
-Certain other material, such as copyrighted material, is not placed on the Internet and will be publicly available only in hard copy.
-Publicly available docket materials are available either electronically at http://www.regulations.gov or in hard copy at the Public Information and Records Integrity Branch (PIRIB) (7502C), Office of Pesticide Programs (OPP), Environmental Protection Agency, Rm.
-119, Crystal Mall #2, 1801 S. Bell St., Arlington, VA.
-The Docket Facility is open from 8:30 a.m. to 4 p.m., Monday through Friday, excluding legal holidays.
-The telephone number for the Docket Facility is (703) 305-5805.Start Further Info
+Certain other material, such as copyrighted material, is not placed on the Internet and will be publicly available only in hard copy form.
+Publicly available docket materials are available in the electronic docket at http://www.regulations.gov, or, if only available in hard copy, at the OPP Regulatory Public Docket at the location identified under “Delivery” and “Important Note.”
+The hours of operation for this Docket Facility are from 8:30 a.m. to 4 p.m., Monday through Friday, excluding legal Start Printed Page 20098holidays.
+The Docket telephone number is (703) 305-5805.Start Further Info